InfinitumForm/serbian-transliteration/README.md

 Transliteration – WordPress Transliteration
 ========

 This is a simple and easy plugin with which you can translate your WordPress installation from Cyrillic to Latin and vice versa in a few clicks.
-Serbian transliteration also supports special shortcodes that you can use to partially translate parts of the content.
+This transliteration also supports special shortcodes that you can use to partially translate parts of the content.

 ## FEATURES